Stranglehold (video game): Reception

 The game received "generally favorable reviews" on all platforms according to the review aggregation website Metacritic.
 IGN praised the cinematic flair and melodrama in the storyline true to the style of John Woo, enjoyable battles, and slick presentation.
 However, they said that the visuals were lacking, the game was too short, and inauthentic because the characters do not speak Cantonese.
 GameSpot said that although the game is solid in every department, it is repetitive, due to a short seven-hour single-player game and weak multiplayer.
 Electronic Gaming Monthly stated that the Xbox 360 version was "a game whose movie influences are more than skin deep."
 In Japan, where the Xbox 360 version was ported and published by Success on May 22, 2008, followed by the PlayStation 3 version on September 11, 2008, Famitsu gave the former console version a score of 29 out of 40.

 Eduardo Zacarias of GameZone gave the Xbox 360 version eight out of ten, saying, "Sure, the action can get repetitive in places and many of the moves seen here have been done before many times, but the cinematic feel is pure Woo and that's definitely worth a look."
 However, Brock Smith gave the PC version 7.6 out of 10, saying, "If you are a fan of third-person action or Jon Woo, this game will deliver a fun and exciting ride.
 If you are into deep stories and complex characters with story plot twists, avoid this and anything else John Woo for that matter."
 Nick Valentino later gave the PlayStation 3 version 8.2 out of 10, saying, "Like a true action-packed cinematic spectacle, Stranglehold delivers a number of spectacular moments that will not fail to dazzle hardcore fans of the genre."
 GamePro gave the Xbox 360 version four out of five, saying, "Stranglehold might stumble occasionally under its own ambitious weight, and might not quite deliver on all its promises and potential, but it's still a unique and absorbing 8-hour tour through a legendary action director's potent unfilmable dreams."
 Edge gave the same Xbox 360 version a score of seven out of ten, saying, "The chemistry of control, animation, AI and environmental damage systems is absolutely spot on, both in finding Hard Boiled's groove and providing coherent, rhythmic and unpredictable action."

+The game sold more than one million units worldwide.